 The first stage of the assessment reviewed the existing landscape and visual resource of the study area in terms of its character, quality (i.e. condition) and sensitivity.
-The baseline assessment forms the basis against which the magnitude and significance of the predicted landscape and visual impacts arising from the proposals are assessed.
-The assessment is focussed on a 2km radius study area (indicated on Appendix 11.0), centred on the proposed development.
-The size of the study area has been also been based on the scale, context and likely visibility of the poultry development.
+The baseline assessment forms the basis against which the magnitude and significance of the predicted landscape and visual impacts arising from the development are assessed.
+The assessment is focussed on a 2km radius study area (indicated on Appendix 9), centred on the development.
+The size of the study area has also been based on the scale, context and likely visibility of the poultry development.